How much does NetSuite cost? A complete guide to 2026 pricing and licensing

 The Standard Service Tier includes:

-We found that the vast majority of NetSuite customers are on the Standard Service Tier, and only the largest NetSuite deployments require a Premium or above tier.
+Most NetSuite customers operate on the Standard Service Tier, and only the largest NetSuite deployments require a Premium or above tier.
 If your business outgrows those limits, for example, you exceed 100 users or need more storage and throughput, NetSuite offers higher tiers at additional cost.

 These premium tiers allow for more concurrent users, greater file storage, higher transaction volumes, and additional SuiteCloud licenses.
 Each tier is designed to scale performance alongside your growing data and workload needs.
 Most customers start on Standard and upgrade only if needed.